MMSAutonomousTeam/Autonomous-Sessions/1.Intro/Introduction_to_autonomous_system.md

 3. **Simultaneous Localization and Mapping (SLAM)** :
    This module covers how autonomous systems build maps of their surroundings while figuring out their own position within that space.
 SLAM is essential for navigation and is used in robots, drones, and self-driving cars.
 4. **Motion Planning** :
-   We’ll look at how systems plan their movements, taking into account obstacles and finding the most efficient path to their goal.
+   We'll look at how systems plan their movements, taking into account obstacles and finding the most efficient path to their goal.
 This involves algorithms that predict future positions and make decisions in real time.
 5. **Control** :
    In this section, we'll discuss how systems take their planned path and turn it into real actions.
 Control ensures the system adjusts its movements and stays on course despite changes in the environment.
 6. **System Integration and Tools** :
    Finally, we'll explore how all the parts (perception, SLAM, planning, control) come together into a functioning system.
-We'll also introduce tools and frameworks like ROS (Robot Operating System) and Gazebo for simulation and testing.
+We'll also introduce tools and frameworks like ROS (Robot Operating System) for simulation and testing.

 ![Sessions_overview](images/Sessions_overview.png)